denten-books/plain-text/1-chapter.md

 devices, which have fundamentally changed the nature of the literary encounter, will emerge by the end of the chapter.
-Together, they tell the story of a bargain that defines human--computer interaction: to trade facility for comprehension, to take on added complexity in return for the illusion of material transcendence, and to exist within that illusion without understanding how it is made.
+Together, they tell the story of a bargain that defines human--computer interaction: to trade facility for comprehension, to complicate in return for the illusion of simplicity, and to exist within that illusion without understanding how it is made.

 ## 1.1 Literary Device as Gadget and Technique